For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 CHESTNUT-SHOULDERED ANTWREN (Euchrepomis humeralis) [*]

-BAMBOO ANTSHRIKE (Cymbilaimus sanctaemariae) – This bamboo specialist was heard only. [*]
+BAMBOO ANTSHRIKE (Cymbilaimus sanctaemariae) [*]

 BARRED ANTSHRIKE (Thamnophilus doliatus) [*]